Guin-Kiwi/EasyPass/README.md

 **Use cases:**
 - User Login (choose user)
 - Generate or check a new password before storage
-- Store password/s from accounts in (user_passwords.csv)
+- Store password/s from accounts in (user_name.txt)
-- Remove password/s from accounts in (user_passwords.csv)
+- Remove password/s from accounts in (user_name.txt)
 - Show passwords (user specific)

 ---